jeffpar/lonedissent/_pages/transcripts/featured/brown1/gebhart-v-belton.md

   <p>To postpone relief would be to deny relief. </p>
 </blockquote>
 <p>And the Supreme Court of Delaware affirmed on this express ground. </p>
-<p>MR. JUSTICE JACKSON: Is it your position that the court, finding </p>
+<p><b>MR. JUSTICE JACKSON</b>: Is it your position that the court, finding </p>
 <p>a right being denied, has no power to take into consideration the time that it
 will take to correct it? </p>
-<p>MR. GREENBERG: It is our position, Your Honor, that if constitutional rights are being denied our respondents, they are entitled to those rights as quickly as those rights can be made available; and in this case they could be made available most quickly by admission to the
+<p><b>MR. GREENBERG</b>: It is our position, Your Honor, that if constitutional rights are being denied our respondents, they are entitled to those rights as quickly as those rights can be made available; and in this case they could be made available most quickly by admission to the
 superior facilities—that is, without regard to the other factors that have been discussed in the other cases. </p>
-<p>MR. JUSTICE JACKSON: You do not agree with the Attorney General&#39;s suggestion,
+<p><b>MR. JUSTICE JACKSON</b>: You do not agree with the Attorney General&#39;s suggestion,
 then? </p>
-<p>MR. GREENBERG: No. It is our position, for example, that if the State guarantees
+<p><b>MR. GREENBERG</b>: No. It is our position, for example, that if the State guarantees
 a child ten years of education, and the child has spent approximately five of those years in inferior schools, and it is possible to give him the remaining five years on a parity with white students, that to deny him the sixth, seventh and eighth years of equality is to inflict an irreparable injury on him.
 Those three years cannot be completely recaptured, and we feel there is no reason in justice or under the Fourteenth Amendment why we should not demand it. </p>
-<p>MR. JUSTICE FRANKFURTER: When you say there is no reason in justice, of course— </p>
+<p><b>MR. JUSTICE FRANKFURTER</b>: When you say there is no reason in justice, of course— </p>
-<p>MR. GREENBERG: And under the Fourteenth Amendment. </p>
+<p><b>MR. GREENBERG</b>: And under the Fourteenth Amendment. </p>
-<p>MR. JUSTICE JACKSON: When you say that the Attorney General&#39;s plan for a gradual correction of this situation is impossible, it has to be done
+<p><b>MR. JUSTICE JACKSON</b>: When you say that the Attorney General&#39;s plan for a gradual correction of this situation is impossible, it has to be done
 all at once? </p>
-<p>MR. GREENBERG: That is our view.
+<p><b>MR. GREENBERG</b>: That is our view.
 First of all, it does not afford the right; and, second of all, as I intend to come to in a moment, there is no showing on this record, no showing whatsoever, and both courts so
 found, there is no evidence that equality would occur at any time in the future.
 </p>
-<p>MR. JUSTICE FRANKFURTER: What is there in the Constitution which prevents a chancellor from taking into consideration the consequences of
+<p><b>MR. JUSTICE FRANKFURTER</b>: What is there in the Constitution which prevents a chancellor from taking into consideration the consequences of
 a decree in cases involving constitutional rights or any other rights? </p>
-<p>MR. GREENBERG: There is nothing in the Constitution one way or another on the
+<p><b>MR. GREENBERG</b>: There is nothing in the Constitution one way or another on the
 question. </p>
-<p>MR. JUSTICE FRANKFURTER: He behaved the way a chancellor should behave, in the way of balancing the public interest on one side as against
+<p><b>MR. JUSTICE FRANKFURTER</b>: He behaved the way a chancellor should behave, in the way of balancing the public interest on one side as against
 an immediate relief on the other? </p>
-<p>MR. GREENBERG: But there is no showing of any public interest— </p>
+<p><b>MR. GREENBERG</b>: But there is no showing of any public interest— </p>
-<p>MR. JUSTICE FRANKFURTER: That is a different story.
+<p><b>MR. JUSTICE FRANKFURTER</b>: That is a different story.
 A chancellor has no business
 not to enforce a right which he decrees in the ordinary property case— </p>
-<p>MR. GREENBERG: I think that if a showing had been made on that point, something
+<p><b>MR. GREENBERG</b>: I think that if a showing had been made on that point, something
 of that sort might be taken into consideration. </p>
-<p>MR. JUSTICE FRANKFURTER: I was referring to the broader question that Justice
+<p><b>MR. JUSTICE FRANKFURTER</b>: I was referring to the broader question that Justice
 Jackson raised by referring to the considerations of the Attorney General&#39;s previous answers, the whole broad problem of relief in these cases on the assumption that rights are involved. </p>
-<p>MR. GREENBERG: That is right, sir. </p>
+<p><b>MR. GREENBERG</b>: That is right, sir. </p>
 <p>I would like to address myself to something close to that question, Your Honor.
 There have been questions apparently in this case and in other cases
 concerning the administrative problems that might be involved in the integration which was involved in these cases.
 As to this case, we can only say that the